RPCsStale

 How is Ethereum RPC latency measured here?

-One identical JSON-RPC POST (`eth_blockNumber`) every 15 seconds against each provider from each of 3 regions, with the same plain HTTP client.
+One identical JSON-RPC POST (`eth_getBlockByNumber`) every 60 seconds against each provider from each of 3 regions, with the same plain HTTP client.
 Wall-clock round-trip is recorded at millisecond precision; p50/p90/p99 are computed via Prometheus `quantile_over_time` over 24 hours.
 Responses are classified (`ok` / `http_err` / `jsonrpc_err` / `stale` / `timeout`) so an endpoint stuck on an old head or returning errors behind HTTP 200 is never ranked as fastest.
 The harness is open source and every number on this page is a public Prometheus query you can run yourself.

-Why is Cloudflare's Ethereum RPC marked unreliable here?
+Why was Cloudflare's Ethereum RPC removed?

 Source code github.com/ChainBench/OpenChainBench/tree/main/harnesses/rpc-capabilities